oobabooga/text-generation-webui/Contributing-guidelines.md

 3) Thoroughly self-test your code.
 Can you think of a scenario where it might not work as expected?
 Does it interfere with other parts of the program?

 4) Keep it simple, structured, and organized.
-Don't add more lines than you have to.
+Do not add more lines than you have to.

 ### Scope